The behalf of the Board of Directors of your Company, it is my pleasure

 and statutory authorities.

-Your Directors acknowledge wise counsel received from Statutory
+Your Directors acknowledge the wise counsel received from Statutory

-Auditors and CAG and are grateful for their consistent support and
+Auditors, Secretarial Auditor and CAG for their consistent support and

 Your Directors also wish to thank all the shareowners, business